My recommended list of piano books for beginning piano students for 2026

 One of the first books I request a parent or a student to have is not a method book.
 It is a normal book of manuscript paper.
 Manuscript paper is the musician’s writing notebook.
 Musicians use them for general note-taking and or to write compositions.
 In my lessons, I use manuscript paper for three essential purposes.
 Those three purposes are: to write new concepts or notes, to write progress and what to improve on in pieces, and to write down homework.
 All three are important to note and have handy at all times.

-This is among the cheapest, most basic manuscript paper books available on Amazon.
-There is no need to have a more expensive option, unless aesthetics is needed.
-Henle does have a nice manuscript paper book, and it is not too expensive.
+This is the cheapest and most readily available full sized manuscript paper notebook.
+There is no need to have a more expensive option, unless aesthetics is desired.
+The spiral bind makes it easy to flip through, and the book includes a page for music notation, which is very nice to have.
+Henle does have a nice manuscript paper book, and it is not too expensive for those who like the Henle aesthetic.

 There are many primers and method books that I have familiarized myself with as a teacher.
-After meeting with the student, I am able to recommend books on a few variables, the most important being age.
+After meeting with the student, I am able to recommend books based on a few variables, the most important being age.
 There are many primers (beginner’s books) that are in today’s market.
 To make it more confusing, certain publishers have different books at a given level.
 For example, the two most popular primer series, Bastien Piano Basics, and Piano Adventures, both have a few books to a level, making parents and students wonder if they need all four books to start playing on the piano.
+There is a performance book, a lesson book, a technique book, and a theory book.
 There is no need to purchase all four.
 A good teacher will not need a theory book to teach music theory or a lesson book to teach piano.
-However, at the end of the day, it is up to the student if they need or would like to use different books to cover their education.
+However, at the end of the day, it is up to the student and teacher if they need or would like to use different books to cover their education.

-Here are the books I frequently use for beginning students.
+Here are the books I have used for beginning students.
 This is not a definitive guide, and is certainly not in order of what books to purchase after completing one.

 Piano Adventures: My First Piano Adventures Series